 - Attended national tradeshows on behalf of the client to see what the competition was doing but also to advance my knowledge to identify opportunities

-- …helping to determine which “kitchen stories” we are trying to tell
+- Help determine which “kitchen stories” to tell

-- …doing the first draft (and arguing for) appliance selections in each kitchen
+- Execute the first draft of appliance selections for each kitchen

-- …on show floor for the two to three days prior to the show date and the day of (I got to assemble the handles on the KitchenAid fridge!)
+- On-the-floor supervision and assistance two to three days prior to the show start and the day of (One year I even got to assemble the handles on the KitchenAid fridge!)

 - …behind the camera to interviews SMEs with our PR team (for our CRM program)